 - Work autonomously with the ability to apply new theories of practice and embrace new developments in cultural/artistic production

 - Develop and implement a vision and philosophy of art as a profession, contributing to the positive development of culture in both local and international contexts.

-- Identify appropriate presentation strategies for the ongoing exhibition of your realised work at a professional level
+- Identify appropriate presentation strategies for the ongoing public presentation of your realised work at a professional level

-- Establish a platform for the development of an independent and professional art career.
+- Establish and develop practical and conceptual skills for an independent and professional art career

 Overview of Learning Activities